pras79/DeDup-Array/README.md

 # DeDup-Array

 # Method1 :
-Sorting the array to remove duplicates.
-Chosen quick sort to sort the array and removed  duplicates over iterating the sorted array.
+Sorting an array to remove duplicates. quick sort approach to sort an array and removed duplicates over iterating the sorted array.
 Time complexity: O(n log(n)) * O(n)
-Space complexity: constant time as there is no auxiliary array This solution works well, less memory and big input data conditions again we have to compromise on perforance and array  order.
+Space complexity: constant time as there is no auxiliary array This solution works well, less memory and big input data conditions again to compromise on perforance and array order.

 # Method 2:
 Set to remove the duplicates - order maintained but auxiliary array is used Time complexity O(n)
 Space complexity:  O(n) since auxiliary array is used.
 We can use this approach if we have enough memory to consume.
-This won’t be the ideal solution if the we have memory concerns performacen wise it is an ideal solution to choose
+This won’t be the ideal solution if the we have memory concerns performance  wise it is an ideal solution to choose.
 # Method 3:
  Using Java streams to remove the duplicates.concise and less code and easy to read but again not as fast  method 2.
 But it consumes les memory as no auxiliary data structure used
 Space Complexity:  constant space